Bruce Cahan, Founder/CEO

-Bruce Cahan is an Adjunct Professor at Stanford University’s Civil and Environmental Engineering Department, a Distinguished Scholar at Stanford’s Human-Sciences and Technologies Advanced Research Institute’s mediaX Program, and a former CodeX Fellow at Stanford’s Center for Legal Informatics.
+Bruce Cahan is a Lecturer in Stanford University’s Management Science and Engineering Department, an instructor in Stanford’s Hasso Plattner Institute of Design (known as the d.school), a Distinguished Scholar at Stanford’s Human-Sciences and Technologies Advanced Research Institute’s mediaX Program, and an active member of CodeX Fellow at Stanford’s Center for Legal Informatics.
 Bruce co-founded the Sustainable Banking Initiative at Stanford, and teaches Ethics of Finance, Buy-Side Investing and Sustainable Banking at Stanford.
 As an Ashoka Fellow, Bruce is creating GoodBank™(IO), a prototype for high-transparency, impacts-aware commercial banking.

 Geospatial Technology Pioneer

 Bruce co-founded Urban Logic with David Kuhns as a nonprofit in 1991 to improve urban sustainability decisions in real time.
 Bruce designed a geographic information utility, NYMAP, to see where and what infrastructure, environmental, transportation and emergency response assets and needs coexist.
 At first, City Agencies resisted pooling data, resting on their information fiefdoms.
 Through Bruce’s research and advocacy with the Mayor’s Office of Operations and Budget Office, he found $100 million in the City’s capital budget to create NYCMAP, that is the cornerstone today for mapping and coordinating NYC operations.